moorepants/dissertation/_sources/davisbicycle.txt

 controlled input.
 [Weir1972]_ demonstrates that steer angle control input has poor gain and phase margins as compared to steer torque control input.
-[Weir1979a]_ shows that a no hand lane change is much less "precise and efficient" as steer torque control.
+[Weir1979a]_ shows that a no hand lane change is much less "precise and efficient" as to one done with steer torque control.
 [Sharp2008a]_ shows that steer torque is always the optimal control input when the cost function is based on control power.
 Accurately measuring the applied steer torque can provide rich data with which to understand the bicycle dynamics and the validity of the underlying models.
 But steer torque is one of the more difficult variables to properly measure.
 The required steering torque for controlling a bicycle in normal maneuvers is a relatively low magnitude, < 5 Nm.
 This small torque can be hidden by the other potentially large forces a rider may apply to the bicycle's handlebars.
 These small torque magnitudes require a well designed load cell to give accurate measurements.

 There are very few published studies that measure or attempt to measure steer torque on a bicycle or lightweight single track vehicles and these measurements